Mark 11: Verse 17

 Jesus combines quotes from Isaiah 56:7 and Jeremiah 7:11 in Matthew 21:13, which is a parallel verse to this verse and Luke 19:46.
 Both are from expositions on the nature of the Temple.
 The quote from Isaiah comes from a section about how all who obey God's will, Jewish or not, are to be allowed into the Temple so they can pray and therefore converse with God.
 The passage in Jeremiah is from a chapter on the futility of worship on the part of those who do not obey God's will.
 People making money off of worshipping God right inside God's own Temple seems to Jesus to be a corruption of God's intention.
 "Den of thieves" might be a reference to extortionary pricing for the doves and money.
 The people are amazed by Jesus and his teaching, which drives the chief priests to plot to kill him.
 Jesus and his group however leave the city at the end of the day.

 The incident with the money changers is recorded in all the Gospels.
 The synoptics have basically the same story as Mark.
-John 2:12-25 has the incident occurring at the start of his book and therefore Jesus' ministry.
+John 2:12–25 has the incident occurring at the start of his book and therefore Jesus's ministry.
 He expels the dove salesmen and money changers but does not quote from the Old Testament, instead saying "How dare you turn my Father's house into a market!".
 The disciples remember "Zeal for your house will consume me."
-Most scholars hold that this is the same incident and that it really occurred shortly before Jesus' death.
-A minority hold that there were two incidents with the money changers, once at the beginning and once at the end of Jesus' mission.
+Most scholars hold that this is the same incident and that it really occurred shortly before Jesus's death.
+A minority hold that there were two incidents with the money changers, once at the beginning and once at the end of Jesus's mission.